neverstopbuilding/blog/src/_posts/2013-01-30-chopping-the-head-off-of-your-behat-test-monster-with-phantomjs.md

 ---
 layout: post
 title: "Chopping the Head off of your Behat Test Monster with PhantomJS"
-comments: true
 date: 2013-01-30 11:09
+category: test driven development
-categories: [behat, sahi, phantomjs, behavior driven development]
+tags:  [behat, sahi, phantomjs, behavior driven development, bdd, tdd]
 ---

 Recently, I posted about [how to set up Behat with Sahi on OSX]({{ site.url }}/how-to-setup-behat-with-sahi-testing-on-osx/) to automate your web application testing including javascript.
 Today we will chop the head off this operation by swapping out a spawned browser instance with the open source, headless browser: [phantomjs](http://phantomjs.org/).